viamrobotics/docs/docs/components/board/customlinux.md

 # SMEs: Susmita
 ---

+The `customlinux` board model supports boards that run Linux operating systems and are not supported by other built-in Viam models.

-Configure a `customlinux` board to integrate linux boards like the [Pumpkin i500](https://ologicinc.com/portfolio/mediateki500/) into your robot.
+Configure a `customlinux` board to integrate a Linux board like the [Pumpkin i500](https://ologicinc.com/portfolio/mediateki500/) into your robot.

 ## Create a pin mappings file